ynishant-coder/ynishant-coder/README.md

 A motivated individual with in-depth knowledge of C++, backend developer, Data structure, and algorithm.
 Seeking a position in a growth-oriented company where I can develop my own skills.
 - 2 🌟 on Codechef | COMPETITIVE CODER | 3 🌟 @LeetCode | 5🌟 HackerRank
 - 👀 I’m interested in software and web development.
-- 🌱 I’m currently learning Nodejs.
+- 🌱 I’m currently learning backend technology.

 - 💞️ I have knowledge of html, css, java-script, C++, Sql, Data structure and algorithms...
 - 📫 How to reach me ...